reactivesw/rest-test/README.md

 so it is supur clear about this test, you could know exactly what this test want to do without extra comments

-#### 3.6.2 Blocks
+#### 4.6.2 Blocks
-There are six kinds of blocks in Spock framework: `setup`, `when`, `then`, `expect`, `cleanup`, and `where`.
+There are several kinds of blocks in Spock framework: `given`, `when`, `then`.
 For each block you use in test, you should explicitly express what kind of work does this code block do and correspond to your method name.
 For example:

 ``` groovy
     def "Test1: create category with name and slug, should return 200 ok and category view"() {